bobbingwide/oik-nivo-slider/readme.txt

 * Version 3.2 is the latest version producing responsive slideshows.
 * oik-nivo-slider continues to support the themes for version 2.7.1: default271, orman, pascal and oik271

-= Does it support version 3.1 of the jQuery Nivo slider? = YES... from oik-nivo-slider version 1.7

 = Does it support version 3.2 of the jQuery Nivo slider? = YES... from oik-nivo-slider version 1.9